axelheer/nein-linq/README.md

 }
 ```

 This is an example how we can abstract the `SqlFunctions` class of *Entity Framework* to use a (hopefully) nicer `Like` extension method within our code -- `PatIndex` is likely used to simulate a SQL LIKE statement, why not make it so?
-We can actually implement the "ordinary" method with the help of regular expressions or the like to run our code *without* touching `SqlFunctions` too...
+We can actually implement the "ordinary" method with the help of regular expressions to run our code *without* touching `SqlFunctions` too...

 Finally, let us look at a query using *Entity Framework* or the like: